Explainer: What does FDA approval of Biogen's Alzheimer's drug mean for patients?

 The drug was tested in patients in the earliest stages of Alzheimer’s - before the disease has made a major impact in their ability to care for themselves.
 It was not tested in people who had progressed to moderate dementia, a stage in the disease in which patients start to lose the ability to care for and feed themselves.

-Cigna Corp (CI.N), a top U.S. health insurer, said it is likely that payers, including the federal government's Medicare program for seniors, will cover use of the drug only in the patient population in which it was tested, rather than the broader population of people with more advanced disease.
+Cigna Corp, a top U.S. health insurer, said it is likely that payers, including the federal government’s Medicare program for seniors, will cover use of the drug only in the patient population in which it was tested, rather than the broader population of people with more advanced disease.

 Biogen has estimated that around 1.5 million Americans are eligible for treatment with Aduhelm.